hashicorp/terraform-provider-helm/website/docs/index.html.markdown

 ## Requirements

-- You must have Kubernetes installed.
-We recommend version 1.4.1 or later.
+- You must have a Kubernetes cluster available.
+We recommend version 1.11.0 or higher.
 - You should also have a local configured copy of kubectl.

 ## Authentication